ashishkarche/Thala-for-a-reason-website/README.md

-This is an Portfolio profile site
+This is an fun web-site